Choosing Your Perfect Saddle

 - Choose a knee roll position that suits you.
 For ultimate customization of knee roll style and position choose the Velcro option.

-Regardless of how much or little money you have spent buying your horse I believe all horses have the right to be comfortable and should be treated equally.
-My clients trust that I can make their horses more comfortable than anyone else.
-At Albion we are passionate about the welfare of the horse and every product designed and manufactured has had a great deal of thought and field testing for functionality ensuring the product is as comfortable for the horse as possible.
+Regardless of how much or little money you have spent buying your horse we believe all horses have the right to be comfortable and should be treated equally.
+Our clients trust that we can make their horses more comfortable than anyone else.
+At Equestrian House we are passionate about the welfare of the horse and every saddle designed and manufactured through the various brands has had a great deal of thought and field testing for functionality ensuring the product is as comfortable for the horse as possible.
 Be sure to take a look at the following areas:

-- Check the flocking in the panel of the saddle is smooth and not lumpy.
+- Check the flocking or foam in the panel of the saddle is smooth and not lumpy.
 You can do this by running your hands down the panel.

 - Ensure that your saddle fitter checks that the gullet is wide enough for your horse and is not restricting the spine.